crpietschmann/portfolio/_imports/_posts/2011-07-10-bing-maps-v7-ajax-hacks-pushpin-tooltips-via-html-title-attribute.markdown

 .csharpcode .lnum { color: #606060; }</style>

-<em>**Warning:** Like I said, this is a hack and it relies on accessing part of a “non-public” API within the control.
-If the Bing Maps team decides to rename “cm1001_er_etr.dom” in a future update/release of Bing Maps v7 then this code will stop working.</em>
+***Warning:** Like I said, this is a hack and it relies on accessing part of a “non-public” API within the control.
+If the Bing Maps team decides to rename “cm1001_er_etr.dom” in a future update/release of Bing Maps v7 then this code will stop working.*